 Virtual private networks provide a wealth of privacy and anonymity features, all through encryption.
 This process wraps each packet of data that leaves your device in a layer of unbreakable cryptographic code.
 No one can see what’s inside these packets except your device and your VPN, creating a safe tunnel of privacy between you and the internet.
 VPNs also assign you a non-local IP address each time you connect to make it difficult to trace your real world location.

-VPN Features You Need
+Critical VPN Features

 When it comes to accessing blocked websites on Mac, not all VPNs are created equal.
 Below are the most important features you should consider when researching a strong VPN.